 No trip to London would be complete without seeing its world-famous landmarks.
 These spots are iconic for a reason, so add them to your itinerary:

-1. Big Ben, the Houses of Parliament, Westminster Bridge, and the London Eye
+1. Big Ben, the Houses of Parliament, and Westminster Bridge,

-Start your trip by exploring the iconic landmarks of London.
-Admire the Gothic architecture of Big Ben and the Houses of Parliament, take a leisurely walk across Westminster Bridge, and enjoy spectacular city views by riding the London Eye.
+Start your trip by exploring London’s iconic landmarks.
+Admire the Gothic architecture of Big Ben and the Houses of Parliament, and take a leisurely walk across Westminster Bridge.
 This area offers fantastic photo opportunities and embodies the heart of London.
+It’s a controversial opinion, but I recommend skipping riding the London Eye.

 2. Buckingham Palace & Changing of the Guard